tjdevries/edit_alternate.vim/README.md

 Quickly edit related / alternate files in vim.

 Edit alternate uses the concept of `rules` to decide what the "alternate" file should be.
-By adding your own rules.
+By adding your own rules, you can configure what the alternate files are.

-It also has a helper to get you to the file that you "meant" to do :smile:
+It also has a helper to get you to the file that you "meant" to open :smile:

 ## Usage